 Your doctor or pharmacist will tell you how many tablets you will need to take each day.
 This depends on your condition and whether or not you are taking any other medicines.

 How to take it

-Swallow Lurasidone Sandoz whole with a glass of water.
+Swallow the tablets whole with a full glass of water.
 Do not chew the tablets.

 When to take it